ruuda/blog/posts/passphrase-entropy.md

 Typical passphrase entropy
 --------------------------
-As suggested by [xkcd](https://xkcd.com/936/), one can use a combination of four common words to make up a 'strong' passphrase.
+As suggested by [xkcd](https://xkcd.com/936/), one can use a combination of four common words to make up a ‘strong’ passphrase.
 The comic assumes entropy of eleven bits per word, resulting in 44 bits of entropy for the entire passphrase.
 To see how this number is derived, we must adjust our view on the brute-force attack.
 As it is infeasible